hack-technicolor/hack-technicolor/docs/Unlock Functionality.md

 This is by far one of the most requested mods.

-### Changing the default assigned server from your modems IP address to your DNS server
+### Changing the default assigned server from your Gateways IP address to your DNS server

 1. Using `vi` or a program like WinSCP edit /etc/config/DHCP
 2. Under